FEM-solutions/qr-code-component/README.md

 #### CSS styles

-- Implemented a design system based on the `Figma design` and style guide, using `CSS custom properties` for colors, font styles and elements spacing
+Implemented a design system based on the Figma design and style guide, featuring:

-- `logical properties`
+- **CSS custom properties** for colors, font styles and elements spacing
+- **Logical properties** for improved layout flexibility
-- `rem units` for responsive
+- **rem units** for consistent and responsive scaling
-- `Media prefers-reduced-motion` for links
+- **prefers-reduced-motion media query** for accessibility

 ##### CSS Structure